qchenevier/MBA_memoire/doc/reaction_macro.md

 Technical debt refers to the expected cost or effort entailed in exercising the options embedded in a firm's design capital.
 Technical debt is a natural by-product of the design process.
 Shortages of resources, time, or talent frequently lead designers intentionally to optimize for short-term goals at the expense of making a product or system easy to maintain and evolve.
 Like financial debt, sometimes technical debt can be necessary [@Woodard2013].
 Option value and technical debt are akin to financial assets and liabilities, and define the net present value of a modular architecture as the difference between the two [@Woodard2013].

+Resource munificence (or organizational slack available to designers) often proved to be an important contingency in every design capital state.
+Resource munificence explained why firms in the same state made moves that took them in different "directions" [@Woodard2013].

+Disruptive innovation theory offers explanations for why companies succeed or fail to respond to disruptive innovations [@Karimi2015].
+First-order dynamic capabilities that are created by changing, extending, or adapting a firm's existing resources, processes, and values are positively associated with building digital platform capabilities [@Karimi2015].
+Managers [must] focus on the most promising factors for creating first-order dynamic capabilities [@Karimi2015].

+Organizational ordinary capabilities are defined as "high-level routine" that confers a set of decision options for producing significant outputs of a particular type".
+They are the zero-level and "how we earn a living now" capabilities.
+A capability gap is the distance between a firm's existing configuration of capabilities and the most valuable configuration potentially available post the technological change [@Karimi2015].

+Dynamic capabilities govern the rate of change in organizational ordinary capabilities and are essential in responding to disruptive technological shifts.
+Dynamic capabilities theory is an extension of the resource-based view of the firm.
+Dynamic capabilities are theorized as existing at different levels.
+The first-order dynamic capabilities "extend, modify, change and/or create ordinary capabilities".
+When deploying first-order dynamic capabilities may not be sufficient, a firm may need to develop second-order dynamic capabilities [@Daniel2014].
+The second-order (or higher-order) dynamic capabilities enable spontaneous responsiveness in novel situations and in recessionary conditions [@Daniel2014].

+Each of the four firms in our study gained significant advantages as the quality of their design capital improved.
+All four case firms were constrained by high debt or lack of options (or both) at various times during our observation period [@Woodard2013].

+The role of design moves in our conceptual model is to provide a structured way of thinking about the actions taken by firms in pursuit of high-quality design capital [@Woodard2013].

+Option-constrained Design Capital.
+Startup firms and new business units tend to possess option-constrained design capital.
+Such firms can make two distinct kinds of design moves: increase the option value of its designs, increase its technical debt.
+When resources are scarce, designers experience pressures to address urgent business needs without the necessary slack to lay a firm foundation for the future.
+This leads to an accumulation of technical debt.
+When firms have abundant resources, designers have the necessary slack to enact moves with a longer planning horizon, and often use this opportunity to create options that can be harvested in the future [@Woodard2013].

+Proposition 1a: Under option-constrained design capital and resource scarcity, a firm's design moves will tend to increase the technical debt of its design capital [@Woodard2013].
+Proposition 1b: Under option-constrained design capital and resource abundance, a firm's design moves will tend to create design options in its design capital [@Woodard2013].

+Debt-constrained Design Capital.
+In a debt-constrained design capital state, a firm possesses high option value, but it is weighed down by high levels of technical debt.
+Under resource scarcity, investments in reducing technical debt through additional development efforts are unlikely to be feasible, but firms can also meet their short-term obligations by abandoning debt-laden modules and their associated design options.
+Debt-constrained firms that have access to abundant resources can afford to reduce their debt without abandoning options [@Woodard2013].

+Proposition 2a: Under debt-constrained design capital and resource scarcity, a firm's design moves will tend to abandon design options [@Woodard2013].
+Proposition 2b: Under debt-constrained design capital and resource abundance, a firm's design moves will tend to reduce its technical debt [@Woodard2013].

+Low-quality Design Capital.
+It is a state in which a firm possesses few design options, and its ability to exercise the options it does possess is impeded by high technical debt.
+When designers face both low-quality design capital and a resource-scarce environment, their choice of design moves is over-constrained.
+It is unsustainable: either the product or project needs to be "bailed out" or higher management needs to "pull the plug" on it.
+In the absence of resource constraints, designers can exit a low-quality design capital state either by reducing debt or creating options [@Woodard2013].

+Proposition 3a: Under low-quality design capital and resource abundance, a firm's design moves will tend to reduce technical debt if the technical capability of the firm is high [@Woodard2013].
+Proposition 3b: Under low-quality design capital and resource abundance, a firm's design moves will tend to create design options if the technical capability of the firm is low [@Woodard2013].

+High-quality Design Capital.
+High-quality design capital, a state with high option value and low technical debt, can confer unfettered competitive advantage.
+Differences in a firm's ability to transfer the costs of technical debt to other members of its ecosystem (including end users) provided a systematic explanation for the differing transitions [@Woodard2013].

+Proposition 4a: Under high-quality design capital and resource scarcity, a firm's design moves will tend to increase technical debt if the firm's ability to transfer technical debt to other members of its ecosystem is high [@Woodard2013].
+Proposition 4b: Under high-quality design capital and resource scarcity, a firm's design moves will tend to abandon design options if its ability to transfer technical debt to other members of its ecosystem is low [@Woodard2013].

+If a firm is fortunate enough to be in a position of high-quality design capital and resource abundance, this describes an under-constrained situation for designers that favors experimentation and entrepreneurial actions.
+Such an environment requires effective sense-making and the ability to cope with complexity and uncertainty.
+Firms with high quality design capital tended to create product or service platforms that, in turn, enabled them to sustain a state of high-quality design capital.
+We observed two distinct kinds of platform strategies: one focused on internal economies of scale and scope, and the other focused on influencing an external ecosystem [@Woodard2013].

+We developed a conceptual framework that emphasizes the strategic importance of the cumulative stock of designs owned or controlled by a firm (design capital), and the sequence of discrete strategic actions that increase, reduce, or modify a firm's design capital (design moves).
+We conceptualized design capital as a two-dimensional construct comprising option value and technical debt, and adopted the design move as a unit of analysis to explore the duality between design moves and design capital [@Woodard2013].

 ### Externally: Value making of through adaptively positioning the organization